 - 8 am to 8 pm daily, April 1 to August 31

 The park is subject to closure due to inclement weather for safety reasons and to protect the turf fields.
 During inclement weather, the park gates will remain locked.

 About the Park

-This 28-acre reclaimed fly ash site is used to support the County's soccer program and is the host site for the select soccer and adult league matches.
+This 28-acre reclaimed fly ash site features 4 soccer fields and restrooms.
+The park is used to support the County's soccer program and is the host site for select soccer and adult league matches.
 Two ponds also exist on the site.
 Also on this site is the County's Memorial Tree Grove.
 This grove provides an opportunity for friends, relatives, and organizations to commemorate deceased citizens of York County.

 - Soccer Field

 - Alcoholic Beverages are prohibited

 - All-Terrain Vehicles are prohibited